 The Arrieros, Block 2, Block 3, Block 4, and Redondo-Veronica projects all lie along the mid-Tertiary porphyry copper belt of northern Chile and the related Domeyko Cordillera fault system.
-The five projects are located along a 400 km long segment of the belt, which includes the Chuquicamata (Codelco), Centinela (Antofagasta Minerals, Marubeni, and partners), La Escondida (BHP, Rio Tinto, and partners) and El Salvador (Codelco) porphyry Cu-Mo-Au deposits.
+The five projects are located along a 400 km long segment of the belt, which includes the Chuquicamata (Codelco), Centinela (Antofagasta Minerals, Marubeni, and partners), Gabriela Mistral or Gaby (Codelco), La Escondida (BHP, Rio Tinto, and partners) and El Salvador (Codelco) porphyry Cu-Mo-Au deposits.
 The Domeyko Cordillera copper mines are responsible for producing more than 15% of world copper production, and around 60% of Chilean copper production, and include the world's largest single copper mine at La Escondida.
 The Arrieros project was subject to a Technical Report for the initial listing requirements of Pampa.

 All Pampa's projects are characterized by variable but generally extensive post-mineral gravel and caliche-covered basins, typically called "pampas", which obscure the underlying geology.
-Mapping of the geology of peripheral outcrops and structural corridors together with geophysical surveying, followed by drill testing, are the main tools available for exploration of concealed porphyry copper systems.
+Mapping of the geology and hydrothermal alteration of peripheral outcrops, and structural corridors, together with geophysical surveying, followed by drill testing, are the main tools available for exploration of concealed porphyry copper systems.
 The projects all lie directly along north-south blocks of thick-skinned tectonically inverted Paleozoic and Mesozoic rocks, where early to mid-Tertiary pre-mineral intrusions and porphyry-type hydrothermal alteration zones have been recognized.
-Two projects, Arrieros and Block 3, have exploration magnetics data coverage that reveal a series of geophysical anomalies possibly related to buried porphyry copper systems.
-Although historic drilling has been carried out on some of the projects by third parties, large areas with indicative data and potential to conceal porphyry deposits remain untested.
-Geological mapping and geophysical surveying of the Pampa projects portfolio, focused on Arrieros, Redondo-Veronica, and Block 3 have been advanced since inception of the Company in December 2020, and continues to advance through to the date of this MD&A with Redondo-Veronica also being subject to an initial drill test during the reporting period.
+Although historic drilling has been carried out on some of the projects by third parties, large areas and targets with indicative data and potential to conceal porphyry deposits remain untested.
+Geological mapping and geophysical surveying of the Pampa projects portfolio, focused on Arrieros, Redondo-Veronica, Block 3, and Block 4 to date, have been advanced since inception of the Company in December 2020, and continues to advance through to the date of this MD&A with Redondo-Veronica also being subject to a wide-spaced reconnaissance drill test on three targets.